mmgrigorova/Quizzzer/README.md

 # QUIZZZER!

 Quizzzer is a console trivia game developed by team Loki.
-This is the first project for Telerik Academy Alpha - Java.
+This is the first project for Telerik Academy Alpha - Java 2018.

 ## Gameplay

-Player starts the game
+User starts the game
-game prompts the player for their name (NOTE: we need this here to check if we can upgrade user or not.)
 The Welcome screen allows picking one of the following options:
-  * Check if Player has above 100 points and Upgrade them
   * Start New game - game walks player through picking the game options:
     * Select Player Mode
       - Single Player